8076ducc/robocup-2024/README.md

 This project was built with the following tools:

-Mechanical: Autodesk Fusion 360
+- Mechanical: Autodesk Fusion 360
-Electrical: KiCad
+- Electrical: KiCad
+- Programming: PlatformIO

 ## Intellectual Property